 As it relates to a specific operational reason, proponents can point to increased processing speeds and customer conveniences such as not having to take travel documents out.
 In addition, the COVID-19 pandemic may spur additional attention toward potential applications of biometric technology so as to avoid direct interactions that could spread the virus.
-However, there needs to be a net benefit for the use of this technology to be considered a justified use; in other words, the benefits should outweigh potential costs like cybersecurity, data privacy risks, and any potential harm that travelers might experience.
+However, there needs to be a net benefit for the use of this technology to be considered http://lawfilesext.leg.wa.gov/biennium/2019-20/Pdf/Bills/Senate%20Passed%20Legislature/6280-S.PL.pdf?q=20200316151028 a justified use; in other words, the benefits should outweigh potential costs like cybersecurity, data privacy risks, and any potential harm that travelers might experience.

-7 TVS is a system of related databases operated by CBP containing the biometric facial recognition "template" of individuals that are ticketed on international flights.
+&lt;sup>7 TVS is a system of related databases operated by CBP containing the biometric facial recognition "template" of individuals that are ticketed on international flights.